 Wood River Women's Foundation Has:

 - Awarded more than $2 million dollars through more than 100 grants to nonprofit organizations across our community in an array of areas including Arts, Education, Environment, Health & Recreation and Social Services.

 - Launched an Endowment Fund in 2017 to ensure sustainability well into the future.

 - Emphasized and offered philanthropic education to help members become more effective donors.

-Wood River Women’s Foundation is a certified 501(c)3 organization and an affiliate member of Catalist, formerly known as the Women’s Collective Giving Grantmakers Network (WCGN).
+Wood River Women’s Foundation is a certified 501(c)3 organization and an affiliate member of Philanos, formerly known as Catalist and Women’s Collective Giving Grantmakers Network (WCGN).